Clinical Pathology Curriculum

 Our molecular pathology laboratory adheres to national standards and is equipped with state-of-the-art instrumentation to include:

 - PCR and PCR in-situ thermocyclers

-- Facilities for Fluorescent in-situ hybridization and Flow cytometric analysis
+- Facilities for Fourescent in-situ hybridization

-Our residents are trained in evaluation and troubleshooting of molecular techniques.
+Also, our residents are trained in evaluation and troubleshooting of molecular techniques.
 The curriculum is structured so as to cover the following topics: